pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 # Start a group and welcome people in

-Getting started - it's often the hardest step of anything.

 Take your time to setup your Loomio group.
 This is when you create the experience for those who join the group.

+Getting started - it's often the hardest part.
 For a Loomio group, it involves getting everyone signed up, familiar with the tool, and comfortable about making decisions together.
 The promise is, if you do it well, the group will come to life as people start discussions and raise proposals under their own initiative.

 It's easy to get excited about a potentially transformative experience at this point, but before you get too carried away, you have to get the basics right.